 I want to give thanks today for all those who inspire us daily to live in faith, hope, and love.

-Thank you for those who inspire us, as do Lewis and Madden, from very different generations, cultures, classes, life experiences, gender, color, and yet, one faith.
+Thank you for those who inspire us, as do Lewis and Madden, from very different generations, cultures, classes, life experiences, and yet, one faith.

 Two communicators in two different mediums.

 C. S. Lewis (“Jack”) through his words on a broad canvas of scholarship, Christian apologetics, and science fiction and fantasy works.
 Tamara Natalie Madden through the portraits she lovingly brushed on a painter’s canvas, where people emerged from their ordinary guises to reveal the immortal souls they bore.

 Jack died on this day in November 1963 at the age of 64 in Oxford.
 Tamara died on November 4, 2017 at the age of 42 in Atlanta, succumbing to cancer after suffering from illness much of her life.

 Jack lost his mother at the age of nine and, having married late in life, his wife Joy after only four years of marriage.
 Tamara received a kidney transplant by “the grace of God”1 that enabled her to live another seventeen years painting and writing, counting “survival from illness, and my willingness to listen to God and pursue my art”2 her greatest achievement.

 Both artists remind us not to take ourselves too seriously, or others too lightly.
 Tamara clothed her subjects in the colorful African and Indian fabrics of royalty.
 Jack read every one of the hundreds of letters he received from the Christian and non-Christian readers of his books, and replied to each one by his own hand with unfailing kindness and courtesy.